mike10004/har-replay/README.md

 ==========

 Java library and executable for serving recorded HTTP responses from a HAR file.
-To use it, you construct a server from a HAR file and configure your web browser to use the server as an HTTP proxy.
+To use it, you provide a HAR file, the library instantiates an HTTP proxy server, and you configure your web browser to use the proxy server.
 The proxy intercepts each request and responds with the corresponding pre-recorded response from the HAR.

-Two implementations are available, one that is pure Java and one that uses a Node module under the hood.

 Quick Start
 -----------